relrod/ct/README.md

 These are mostly made-up terms, but we have been using them pretty consistently in our documentation/on IRC.

+## Notes on notation

+We rarely use `Notation` or `Infix` in the library.
+This is intentional and done for added clarity.
+While Coq's notation system can be extremely helpful (especially in combination with various scopes), since this is a library written for educational purposes, we wish to not cloud any view of what is actually happening.
+We do sprinkle in use of implicit arguments, however.

 ## References

 ... so far.